beschrapi/.github/profile/README.md

 Beschrapi (bəˈʃraːpi), derived from the German word "beschreiben" (meaning "to describe") and the English acronym "API" (Application Programming Interface), is a tool designed for building APIs using YAML files.
 It offers a simple and efficient way to create APIs with minimal code.

 > [!NOTE]
-> This is only the example repository for the Beschrapi tool.
-Currently Beschrapi is under development and not yet released.
+> Beschrapi is currently under development and not yet released.
 >
 > But you can still use Beschrapi to build your APIs.
-Just clone this repository to get started.
+Just clone the  [Example Repository](https://github.com/beschrapi/example)